Bullying and suicide

 Bullying and suicide are considered together when the cause of suicide is attributable to the victim having been bullied, either in person or via social media.
 Writers Neil Marr and Tim Field wrote about it in their 2001 book Bullycide: Death at Playtime.

 Suicide is completed when the victim cannot escape the chronic effects of bullying.
 They cannot find a way to cope that protects them and helps them to overcome their suffering.
 From this long-term carrying of emotional and physical scars, the individual develops feelings of hopelessness and helplessness.
 The bullying seems like it cannot be stopped for the victim and thus, resulting in suicide.

 Impact

-Up until now, there is little evidence that the effects of bullying participation in childhood on adult functioning, even as a bystander, have been considered as etiological or remediable factors by adult mental health services in their responses to suicidal behaviour.

 Legal analysts criticize the term bullycide because it links a cause with an effect under someone else's control.
 Research shows those who are bullied have a higher probability of considering or performing suicide than those who are not.
 However, there are victims of bullying who do not end up committing suicide, and some of them share their experiences in order to send a positive message to bullying victims that suicide is not the only option.

 Some of the risk factors associated with suicide from bullying are childhood trauma, nutritional deficiencies, and mental health issues such as, depression, anxiety, or PTSD.
 Consequently, the victim becomes more susceptible to a distressful bullying experience.
 Those well adjusted may also be affected by bullying.
 Such as, developing a mental health disorder, like depression or start rehearsing the thoughts of suicide.